NixOS/nix/doc/manual/src/command-ref/nix-shell.md

 `nix-instantiate`.

   - `--command` *cmd*\
-    In the environment of the derivation, run the shell command *cmd*.
-    This command is executed in an interactive shell.
-(Use `--run` to use a non-interactive shell instead.)
+    Run the shell command *cmd*.
+The command is executed in the environment of the derivation, but using the shell from the host environment.
+The shell is started in an interactive mode (use `--run` to use a non-interactive shell instead).
 However, a call to `exit` is implicitly added to the command, so the shell will exit after running the command.
-To prevent this, add `return` at the end;
-    e.g.  `--command "echo Hello; return"` will print `Hello` and then drop you into the interactive shell.
+To prevent this, add `return` at the end; e.g.  `--command "echo Hello; return"` will print `Hello` and then drop you into the interactive shell.
 This can be useful for doing any additional initialisation.

   - `--run` *cmd*\
     Like `--command`, but executes the command in a non-interactive